Alan Ritchson

-Outside of television, Ritchson played Raphael in the 2014 Teenage Mutant Ninja Turtles reboot and its 2016 sequel, along with appearing in The Hunger Games: Catching Fire (2013).
+Outside television, Ritchson played Raphael in the 2014 Teenage Mutant Ninja Turtles reboot and its 2016 sequel, along with appearances in The Hunger Games: Catching Fire (2013), Lazer Team (2015), and Fast X (2023).
 He made his directorial debut and co-starred in the action-comedy Dark Web: Cicada 3301 (2021).

 Early life and education

 Ritchson was born on November 28, 1982, in Grand Forks, North Dakota.
-He is the son of Vickie Ritchson, a high school teacher and David Ritchson, a retired U.S. Air Force chief master sergeant.
-He is the second of three boys.
-During his childhood, his family moved to Rantoul, Illinois.
-At age 10, Ritchson's family settled in Niceville, Florida.
-He attended Niceville High School and graduated in 2001.
-In a 2013 interview with Indonesian magazine Da Man, he stated that he once obtained a full music scholarship.
-From 1999 to 2003, he attended as a dual-enrollment student and graduated with an Associate of Arts degree at Okaloosa Walton Community College, now Northwest Florida State College.
-He was a member of the Fine Arts division's Soundsations and Madrigal Singers.
+He is the son of Vickie Ritchson, a high school teacher, and David Ritchson, a retired U.S. Air Force chief master sergeant.
+He has an older and younger brother.
+The family moved around due to his father's work.
+They lived in Guam and when he was two, his family moved to Rantoul, Illinois.
+When he was 10, Ritchson's father was transferred to Eglin Air Force Base and the family lived in Niceville, Florida, which is nearby.
+He went to Niceville High School graduating in 2001.
+He was raised Catholic.

+While at school, Ritchson was interested in acting and performed in school musicals.
+He regarded Jim Carrey as his idol.
+While he was still in high school, he started taking college-level music theater and dance classes.
+From 1999 to 2001, he was a dual enrollment student at the high school and Okaloosa Walton Community College, now Northwest Florida State College in Niceville.
+After graduating from high school, he received a full scholarship to study music and theater at the college.
+He was a member of the Fine Arts Division's Soundsations and Madrigal Singers.
+However, Ritchson dropped out after two years "because [he] didn't feel fulfilled".
+He worked at a gas station for a short time before signing with Next Management in Miami Beach, Florida to work as a model for a few years.

 Career

 Modeling

-He began his modeling career in the Abercrombie & Fitch catalogue.
+During his modeling career, Ritchson worked with Bruce Weber, a photographer, for Abercrombie & Fitch catalogue in addition to being an underwear and runway model.